 Tags are an optional feature, allowing you to quickly identify an instance or set of instances according to the tag provided.
 You can categorize your instance any number of ways, by environment, by purpose, by owner, etc. A tag consists of a key and an optional value.

 As tags are optional, you can either provide a key and value, or simply click Next: Configure Security Group.

-Note: For beginning users, it may be simpler to keep default Security Group settings until Replication and HA are configured.
+Note: For beginning users, it may be simpler to keep the default Security Group settings until Replication and HA are configured, and any additional Platinum features (if applicable) have been decided upon.
 Leaving Security Group configuration to the end ensures that you have all the information needed, such as IP addresses and protocols for your use case.
-Go to Configuring Security Groups if you need to make changes.
+Go to Configuring Security Groups if you need further guidance to make changes.

 You have now completed the steps required to launch your instance.
 Click Review and Launch, and review your selections to make sure they match your needs.

 The final step before your instance launches is to create or assign a key pair.
 This key pair is used to connect with your instance via SSH.
 Without it, you will not have access to your SoftNAS Instance.
 The prompt to create or select an existing key pair appears automatically upon clicking Launch.
 Either select Create a new key pair, and provide a name, or if you have an existing key pair, select Choose an Existing key pair, then select the desired key pair from Key pair name, which becomes a dropdown.

 SoftNAS does NOT support proceeding without a key pair.
 If selecting an existing key pair, be sure you know where it can be found.
 If creating a new key pair, be sure you download the key pair to a known location.
 Download your key pair if you do not already have it, and click Launch Instances.

 Return to the EC2 Dashboard, and select Instances.
 Your first SoftNAS Instance will appear.